flrngel/adatao-admin/README.md

 ===============
-Adatao-Admin
+Spark-Admin
 ===============

-The Adatao-Admin provides administrators and developers a GUI to provision and manage Spark clusters easily.
+The Spark-Admin provides administrators and developers a GUI to provision and manage Spark clusters easily.
 The current alpha version is based on Spark-EC2 script and its latest AMI.
 Support for different Linux distros is planned in the next version.

 # Features
 * Automatically detect existing Spark clusters created by spark-ec2 script